Overview of Square Inventory

 See Current Stock Levels in OneUp

 Go to Inventory > Stock to see your current inventory level.
-This can be exported in the GREEN BUTTON in this screen.
+This can be exported from the button in this screen.

 You can expand each product to see the levels split out by storage location.